Personalize a Message For Your Users

 - Does the authentication table or view have data in that field?

-Personalized messages are an impressive piece of polish to add to your apps.
+Personalized message makes your app seem polished and user friendly.
 This is one example of how to use parameters to customize your DataPages.
-If you were able to create a personalized message, you may want to take a look at some of the other things that can be accomplished using parameters.
-Read more About Parameters.
+If you were able to create a personalized message, you may want to take a look at some of the other features that can be accomplished using parameters.
+Read more about Parameters.